bradchesney79/2017-Debian-Jessie-Secure-WebApp-Server/README.md

 TODO:

+improve install instructions

+limit DB permissions taking into consideration constraints introduced by ORM usage -- right now ORM can read/write all app data in the DB

 improve troubleshooting resources

-remedy broken GUI SFTP -- works fine CLI
+remedy broken GUI SFTP -- works fine CLI (might be the ciphers Filezilla is trying to use aren't as strong as the config file whitelist...)

 update troubleshooting resources on github